Matan-Lange/nba-game-prediction/README.md

 # NBA game prediction
 ## General info
-Our project is trying to predict the results of the NBA games.<br> We built a dynamic machine learningת we connected it to a dashboard showing the results of the prediction for the games in the coming week
+Our project is trying to predict the results of the NBA games.<br> We built a dynamic machine learning model and connected it to a dashboard showing the results of the prediction for the games in the coming week

 ## Project structure
 * notebooks - Contains the research work we did to build the model and prepare the data